 They’ve been eaten for centuries dating all the way back to the Aztecs.
 They were so nutritious that the Aztec warriors would eat them, and claimed they gave them energy.
 Chia actually even means energy.

 They were also so highly valued that they were traded as currency.

 Where Do Chia Seeds Come From?

-Chia seeds come from the Salvia hispanica plant.
+Chia seeds come from the Salvia hispanica plant, also known as the chia plant.
 It’s part of the mint family and the seeds are what we eat as chia seeds.
 It grows in the desert and originated in Central America.

 Why Eat Chia Seeds?

 Chia Seeds carry tons of antioxidants and also really healthy Omega-3 fatty acids, which most Americans don’t get enough of.
 (See How I Get My Plant-Based Omega-3 Fatty Acids! for more ideas) They are also super high in fiber, which most Americans also are deficient in.

 The antioxidant levels are extremely high for chia seeds.
 So high that they have anti-cancer properties.
 They are definitely powerhouses of nutrition.
 They are also a great addition to the WFPB or Plant-Based Diet.

 There may also be some benefits to eating chia seeds for weight loss, as I discuss in How to Eat Chia Seeds for Weight Loss.